Tick season brings increased risk of Lyme disease

 - Numbness, tingling or shooting pains in the hands or feet

-To learn more about tick bite prevention, visit the Illinois Department of Health Services website.
+To learn more about tick bite prevention, visit the Wisconsin Department of Health Services website.
 You can also download The Tick App to your Apple or Android device to report ticks, find prevention tips and help researchers better understand ticks and the diseases they carry.
-The free app was developed by the Midwest Center of Excellence Vector-Borne Disease at the University of Wisconsin-Madison.